SargamDesign/sargam-design-methodology/README.md

 ## Level 1: Principles

-At level one we will be defining the design guiding principles at the foundational level.
-Based on Indian Classical Music(ICM) aesthetics, below are the key areas we'll be focusing on:
+At level one, the design guiding principles at the foundational level will be defined.
+Below are the some of the key areas Sargam covers in Level 1, based on Indian Classical Music(ICM) aesthetics:

 1. Color Spectrum (Swaras in ICM)
 2. Sequential Schemes (Shruti)